Skyshader77/Lacryma-Hydra/chapter17-5.typ

 A man's voice rung through the hall.
 Boniface's voice.
 Nix muffled a laugh.
 Of course.
 Why had she not thought of it?
 The Faith had been responsible for this.
 The Faith who had rid the Known World of Magic now resorted to a Forge for the Goddess knew what.

 "There were three Magi to dispose of.
-None of our objectives were met," said Alexander's voice.
+None of our objectives were met," said Sixtus's voice.
 Nix almost lost her balance.
 The Giant added another degree to her polynomial equation.
 She had just carved a bloody path through four Magrub Dogas hours earlier.
 Having to deal with another surprise was undesirable

 "Then we forge more.
 The Magi are bound to crack under sheer numbers," said Boniface's voice.